 "This was a change that overtook the dominant philosophical thinking of the West in the fourteenth century, when the reality of transcendentals was first seriously challenged."

-Without SOMETHING that is at least very close to an eternal principle, we ALL lack any place to stand to make any sort of judgements at all.
-Science leaps from the precipis that says "the universe is ORDERED, and results that we see today are assumed to be repeatable across time and space".
+Without SOMETHING that is at least very close to an eternal principle, we ALL lack any place to stand to make any sort of judgments at all!
+Science leaps from the precipice that says "the universe is ORDERED, and results that we see today are assumed to be repeatable across time and space".
 The foundation of science is INDUCTION -- "it worked today, it will work tomorrow, and it will work anywhere for all time".

 The difficulty with this is PERSPECTIVE.
 The Thanksgiving turkey postulates that humans are a benevolent species that cares and provides for turkeys.
-On the very day in which the turkey's "proof" has gained the status of maiximally proven scientific "fact", the induction crashes and the turkey finds himself as the centerpiece of a meal in which he is the guest of honor.
+On the very day in which the turkey's "proof" has gained the status of maximally proven scientific "fact", the induction crashes and the turkey finds himself at a meal in which he is the guest of honor.
 The turkey lacked the perspective of a larger view -- as do we humans relative to eternity.

 The other problem is of course that right/wrong, beauty, consciousness, love, etc are completely outside the realm of science, as science is about STUFF ... material, matter.
 Human life is founded on human consciousness -- right, wrong, up, down, inside out, or non-existent, it IS what WE perceive as humans!

-Kurt certainly views HIS consciousness as a superb basis for analysis ... as do we all unless we recognize a power greater than our own perspective (eg. "the fear of God").
+Kurt certainly views HIS consciousness as a superb basis for analysis ... as do we all unless we recognize a power greater than our own perspective (eg. "the fear of God" or maybe "fear of Kurt"??).

 Let's look at Kurt's "analysis" a bit":